tsberry/liri-node-app/README.md

 ![alt-text](images/movie1.png "View without inputting a movie")

-Alternatively, you cant type `node liri.js movie-this` followed by the name of a movie to get data for that movie, as shown below.
+Alternatively, you can type `node liri.js movie-this` followed by the name of a movie to get data for that movie, as shown below.

 ![alt-text](images/movie2.png "View when searching for a movie")